 All models are approved by the BOD before they are used, and models are calibrated to ensure that outputs reflect actual data and comparative market prices.
-Changes in assumptions about these factors could affect reported fair value of financial instruments.
-The Company considers that it is impracticable to disclose with sufficient reliability the possible effects of sensitivities surrounding the fair value of financial instruments that are not quoted in active markets.
+Changes in assumptions about these factors could affect reported fair values of financial instruments.
+The sensitivity analysis is disclosed in Note 18.8.

-Note 5 - Investment securities at amortized cost
+c) Investment securities at amortized cost